benidevo/vega-ai-extension/docs/TECHNICAL_DESIGN.md

 The extension only asks for what it needs:

-- Access to LinkedIn domains only
+- Access to LinkedIn job pages only (`/jobs/*`)
+- No access to LinkedIn profiles, messages, or feed
 - No browsing history access
 - No cookie access
 - User must click to save jobs